Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 To answer this question, students can refer back to a particular experience or shift in mindset that caused them to pursue their academic field of interest.
 For example, your baking hobby and the chemical reactions involved led to an interest in chemistry.

-Another way to respond would be to describe some work or personal projects you’ve done that’s related to your major.
+Another way to respond would be to describe some work or personal projects you’ve done that are related to your major.